Dr. Laura Wangsness Willemsen

 Assistant Professor of Education

 Dr. Wangsness Willemsen’s teaching, research and practice is aimed at ensuring schooling supports equity and well-being in both US and international contexts.
-She recently joined the faculty of the Department of Doctoral Studies in Education at Concordia, where she focuses on supporting student research as well as teaching classes on research methods, diversity and equity, and educational leadership.
-She comes from the University of Minnesota, where she worked on issues of educational equity, taught comparative education courses, co-led a study of adolescence and gender relations in Tanzania, and led qualitative research for a longitudinal, mixed-methods evaluation of educational initiatives for marginalized youth in East Africa.
-She previously worked as an English language teacher and coordinator in diverse high school settings ranging from urban, suburban and rural Minnesota to Tanzania.
+In 2017, she joined Concordia’s Department of Doctoral Studies in Education, where she focuses on supporting students’ doctoral research as well as teaching classes on research methods, equity and diversity, and educational leadership.
+Since arriving at Concordia, she has continued her research on issues related to schooling, gender and youth well being in Tanzania, examined the interplay between learning and design with CSP’s Dr. Dressen in partnership with Wold Architecture, and served as a co-PI with CSP’s Dr. Lojovich on a study examining of diversity in healthcare.
+Previously, she was at the University of Minnesota, where she worked on issues of educational equity, taught comparative education courses, co-led a study of adolescence and gender relations in Tanzania, and led qualitative research for a longitudinal, mixed-methods evaluation of educational initiatives for marginalized youth in East Africa.
+As an international practitioner working at the nexus of education, development and gender, Dr. Wangsness Willemsen has consulted with institutions such as the United Nations Girls’ Educational Initiative, World Vision, Miske Witt and Associates, CARE International, Project Zawadi Tanzania and USAID.
+Prior to joining higher education, Dr. Wangsness Willemsen worked as an English language teacher and coordinator in diverse high school settings ranging from urban, suburban and rural Minnesota to Tanzania.

 - Ph.D., Educational Policy and Administration (Comparative and International Development Education concentration), University of Minnesota